alxfed/alxfed.github.io/_posts/2018-06-22-Show-me-the-squares.markdown

 ... if you can not do it in your head, never mind, here's the illustration for you. <br><br>
 ![least_squares](/images/LS_grid_plot.png)
 <br>
-The optimized picture is in the middle, the pictures with variations of parameters are around it (different offsets are in different columns, different slopes are in different rows).
+The optimized picture is in the middle, the pictures with variations of parameters are around it (different offsets are in different columns, different slopes are in different rows).<br><br>
+More about these pictures and how to draw them and similar ones in R [Illustration for the Least Squares Method repo](https://github.com/alxfed/least-squares-illustration)<br>